BetChainERC/BetChainERC/BetChainERC/packages/frontend/README.md

-# @l2beat/frontend
+# @BetChain/frontend

-The statically generated frontend that is the face of L2BEAT.
+The statically generated frontend that is the face of BetChain.

 ## Setup